 Related: Physician Disability Insurance

 The gender you identify as also has a big impact on the cost of your disability insurance.
-Underwriters have access to all of the claims date for their company’s policyholders and they all tend to show that women file more disability claims than men.
-With this information in their minds, underwriters have to then charge higher rates to women to make up for this additional risk the company is taking on.
+Underwriters have access to all of the claim’s data for their company’s policyholders and they all tend to show that women file more disability claims than men.
+With this information available, underwriters then charge higher rates to women to make up for this additional risk the company is taking on.

 The State Where You Live

 Like many things in the US, insurance is state regulated.
 Some state laws limit what features or products are available in certain states.
 Remember how we just talked about how a woman and a man with otherwise identical profiles will pay different prices just based on their gender?
 Some states have actually passed laws against this!

 If you’re a woman living in Massachusetts, Ohio, or Montana, you should strongly consider getting disability insurance while you live there.
 If you already had a policy and then moved to one of those states, one of our independent financial advisors will be able to compare your current policy to one you might be able to replace it with.

 Thankfully, once you get a policy in one state, you don’t have to get a new one if you move to a new state.
 If you got a policy with a gender-neutral discount in Ohio, that discount should continue to save you money if you move later.